NathanielJS1541/AoC_2025/felix/README.md

         )
     ),

-    // This function removes all the accessible rolls UPDATE, LAMBDA(M,
+    // This function removes all the accessible rolls from a binary grid and returns a new grid.
+    UPDATE, LAMBDA(M,
         LET(
-        hrollLeft, HROLL(M, -1),
+        // Create copies of the grid M rotated right and left hrollLeft, HROLL(M, -1),
         hrollRight, HROLL(M, 1),

+        // Create 8 total copies of the grid rotated to each of the adjacent positions and sum them all
-        summed, VROLL(hrollLeft, -1)
+        // Each cell now contains a value saying how many adjacent rolls it has. summed, VROLL(hrollLeft, -1)
               + hrollLeft
               + VROLL(hrollLeft, 1)